 The Nurse Intern assists our camp nurses and attends to the medical needs of camp staff.
 This does not include dispensing medications or diagnosing illnesses.
 In times of needing to transport staff or campers to nearby medical facilities, the nurse intern assists in driving and helping the patient get checked in.
 During Check In and Check Out days, the intern assists our nurses in organizing medication and proper documentation.
 This person also oversees our daily Silver Broom Award competition for cleanest cabin, helps in the camp store at swim time and communicates with camp staff what supplies need to be replaced in the Brown Infirmary.
 Requirements: Must have completed at least three years of a four year nursing degree program from an accredited university.

-The office assistant will be assigned to the office to assist the office manager with filing, sorting mail, copying and other office related tasks.
-Additional responsibilities will include managing the camp store, organizing certificates and photos, assisting with scheduling, check-in and check-out of campers on opening and closing days.
-Minimum requirements: PC skills and familiar with Access, Word and Excel.
+The office assistant works in camp’s office assisting the office manager with filing, answering phones and speaking with parents, sorting mail, copying and other office related tasks.
+Additional responsibilities may include helping in the camp store, assisting with scheduling, check-in and check-out of campers on opening and closing days.
+Minimum requirements: PC skills and familiar with Word and Excel and the ability to quickly learn camp software.

 Kitchen staff assist the Hospitality Director/Camp Cook with food prep and serving and clean up for all meals served in camp.
 Other responsibilities include dish washing, mopping and cleaning/disinfecting of kitchen surfaces, unloading supply truck, trash removal, and other duties as assigned by food service manager.
 Minimum requirements: at least 18 years old, must be able to lift a minimum of 50 lbs. without assistance, must be able to stand for long periods of time.